BondsonTo/Dissertation-ML-Project/README.md

 ![Power BI Dashboard](https://github.com/user-attachments/assets/6ee913f9-926c-4a6a-9911-ef0d9a9ca002)

--	After data cleaning, **3513 companies** remained across 74 industries in final dataset.
-The industry classification followed the GICS as aligned with the Refinitiv database. [^1]
+>-	After data cleaning, **3513 companies** remained across 74 industries in final dataset.
+The >industry classification followed the GICS as aligned with the Refinitiv database. [^1]
--	**Return on Equity (ROE %)** is the financial measures as proxy of company financial performance.
-The average ROE% as per latest financial year [^2] in companies from final dataset is 11.28%.
+>-	**Return on Equity (ROE %)** is the financial measures as proxy of company financial >performance.
+The average ROE% as per latest financial year [^2] in companies from final >dataset is 11.28%.
--	**ESG score** as proxy for company ESG performance measures.
-The score in this data analysis project referred to the score given by Refinitiv ranged from 0 to 100.
-There is a composite combined score (ESG combined score), which made of 3 individual pillar score (Environmental, Social and Governance).
-In the final dataset, ESG combined score averaged 50.52.
-Individual pillar score of environmental, Social and Governance are 46.92, 56.23 and 55.35 respectively.
+>-	**ESG score** as proxy for company ESG performance measures.
+The score in this data >analysis project referred to the score given by Refinitiv ranged from 0 to 100.
+There is a >composite combined score (ESG combined score), which made of 3 individual pillar score
+>(Environmental, Social and Governance).
+In the final dataset, ESG combined score averaged >50.52.
+Individual pillar score of environmental, Social and Governance are 46.92, 56.23 and >55.35 respectively.
--	No observable patterns in between **industry average ESG score and industry ROE in the scattered plot**.
-Hotel and REITS (63.35), Containers & Packaging (61.42), Chemicals (61.24) and Office REITS (60.93) are the top ESG performing industries (Green dots in scattered plot) measured with average ESG combined score.
-On the contrary, Mortgage Real Estate Investment Trusts (32.14), Entertainment (35.28) and Biotechnology (38.45) are the low ESG performing industries (Red dots in the scattered plot).
+>-	No observable patterns in between **industry average ESG score and industry ROE in the >scattered plot**.
+Hotel and REITS (63.35), Containers & Packaging (61.42), Chemicals (61.24) >and Office REITS (60.93) are the top ESG performing industries (Green dots in scattered plot) >measured with average ESG combined score.
+On the contrary, Mortgage Real Estate Investment >Trusts (32.14), Entertainment (35.28) and Biotechnology (38.45) are the low ESG performing >industries (Red dots in the scattered plot).
--	Companies in the final dataset scattered across **26 countries in America, Europe and Asia**, as shown in the dots in Geographic Distribution in the above dashboard.
+>-	Companies in the final dataset scattered across **26 countries in America, Europe and >Asia**, as shown in the dots in Geographic Distribution in the above dashboard.

 ### Data Preprocessing and Cleaning
 The final dataset went through a 2-step process for data preprocessing and cleaning [^3].
 It is to ensure robust and valid prediction to be built with machine learning algorithms.